hellory4n/starry3d/tools/mrshader/README.md

 # MrShader

-Simple tool for turning shaders into C/C++ headers.
+Janky shader preprocessor.
+Turns your GLSL shaders into C/C++ headers (and other things too)

 ## Requirements